MASTG-TECH-0031: Debugging

 >

-• locals: print local variables in current stack frame
+- locals: print local variables in the current stack frame

-Review the code and you'll see that the method sg.vantagepoint.uncrackable1.MainActivity.a displays the "This in unacceptable..." message box.
+Review the code and you'll see that the method sg.vantagepoint.uncrackable1.MainActivity.a displays the "This is unacceptable..." message box.
 This method creates an AlertDialog and sets a listener class for the onClick event.
-This class (named b) has a callback method will terminates the app once the user taps the OK button.
+This class (named b) has a callback method that will terminate the app once the user taps the OK button.
 To prevent the user from simply canceling the dialog, the setCancelable method is called.

 private void a(final String title) {